-Legal Aid is only available in Clinical Negligence claims where the client suffered injuries during childbirth, so is not really relevant to Personal Injury Claims.
+Legal Aid is only available in Clinical Negligence claims for clients who suffered injuries during childbirth, so is not really relevant to Personal Injury Claims.

 The exception to all of the above is very rare, apparently occurring in around 0.4% of cases.
 This scenario applies only when the injured Claimant is found to have been “fundamentally dishonest”.
 That means that the Court has ruled that they have lied or been fraudulent about a substantial issue in the case – examples include cases where Claimants have been proved to have been working after the accident when they stated that they were unemployed, have greatly exaggerated the effects of their injuries, have lied about how or where they were injured or were not injured at all.

-In those cases, the Claimants are usually ordered to pay all their own legal fees and those of the opponent and irrespective of whether they have a CFA or a LEI policy.
+In those cases, the Claimants are usually ordered to pay all their own legal fees and those of the opponent and irrespective of whether they have a CFA, LEI or other funding.
 Fortunately these cases are much rarer than insurance companies and some elements of the press would have us believe.

 To summarise, an injury claim usually costs nothing if you lose and when you win, you may have to pay a success fee and an ATE premium or a percentage of your compensation, but nothing that is not deducted from your compensation.